itskenny0/titanic-godot/README.md

 Download and extract the release for your platform, then use either source:

 - **ISOs:** Drop both images beside the executable, or beside `Titanic.app` on macOS.
 Their filenames just need to contain `cd1` and `cd2`, for example `Titanic_CD1.iso` and `Titanic_CD2.iso`.
 Run Titanic; it finds them automatically.
 No mounting or extraction needed.
 - **GOG / Steam:** Run Titanic and choose your installed game folder or its `LOCAL` folder.
 No conversion needed.
-You can also place a copy of `LOCAL` beside the player for automatic detection.
+You can also place a copy of `LOCAL` beside the player for automatic detection (on Windows, you can literally unzip the release into the installed game directory and launch titanic.exe).

 ## Play quickly (Android)